 2a.
 When in paired mode, make sure to have the same structured data on both canonical and AMP pages

-Depending on how you are generating your AMP you might end-up, as it happened to several of our clients, with a different structured data markup on your canonical and AMP pages.
-This shall be prevented, it is inconsistent and can’t prevent Google from showing your articles in the top stories carousel (we learned the lesson the hard way).
+Depending on how you are generating your AMP, you might end up, as it happened to several of our clients, with a different structured data markup on your canonical and AMP pages.
+This shall be prevented; it is inconsistent and can stop Google from showing your articles in the top stories carousel (we learned the lesson the hard way).
 The indication about using the same markup is provided in the Google AMP guide.

 Google in the article schema guide for AMP articles requires to provide, in the structured data markup, images that are at least 1.200 pixels wide and that have 800.000 pixels in total.
-This is not all – the guides also specifies that for best results publishers shall provide multiple high-resolution images with the following aspect ratios: 16×9, 4×3, and 1×1.
+This is not all – the guides also specify, that for best results, publishers shall provide multiple high-resolution images with the following aspect ratios: 16×9, 4×3, and 1×1.

-- The Top Stories Carousel is indeed a SERP feature that evolved from the Google News box and serves the same goal,
+- The Top Stories Carousel is indeed a SERP feature that evolved from the Google News box, and it now serves the same goal,

-So unless you have the authority of Reddit, Yoast and alike there are much more chances for you to land in the news box if you are Google News approved.
-If you want to dig deeper on the relationship between Top Stories and Google News go follow this thread on the Google News Help Forum.
+So unless you have the authority of Reddit, Yoast, and similar websites, there are many more chances for you to land in the news box if you are Google News approved.
+If you want to dig deeper into Top Stories and Google News’ relationship, go follow this thread on the Google News Help Forum.

 4a.
 Follow the editorial guidelines of Google News

 Google provides news publishers with a set of content policies to ensure a positive experience for the readers.
-It is not only about being newsworthy and keep on writing fresh new content but it also about limiting advertising, preventing sponsored content, malicious links or anything that can be considered hateful, offensive or dangerous.
+It is not only about being newsworthy and keep on writing fresh new content; it also about limiting advertising, preventing sponsored content, malicious links, or anything that can be considered hateful, offensive, or dangerous.

 4b.
 Avoid article content errors

 - Prevent article fragmentation.
-If you have isolated sentences that are not grouped together into paragraphs you might get an error and your article will be rejected from Google News.
+If you have isolated sentences that are not grouped into paragraphs, you might get an error, and your article will be rejected from Google News.

 - Write articles that are not too short and not too long.
-This basically means to write more than 80 words and prevent your pages from being too long to read.
-We usually see that between 600-800 words is a good match for a Google News article.
+It means to write more than 80 words and prevent your pages from being too long to read.
+We usually see that articles between 600-800 words are a good match for Google News.

-- Make sure to write headlines of maximum 110 characters.
+- Make sure to write headlines of a maximum of 110 characters.

 Review all the article content errors that you need to avoid to be eligible for Google News.

-News readers want to be able to find fresh updates as fast as possible — and, especially on mobile people care a lot about the speed of a page.
+News readers want to be able to find fresh updates as fast as possible — and, especially on mobile, people care a lot about the speed of a page.
 A top story is a mobile SERP feature that is purely organic-driven.
-If you get to the top 5 results of Google you can get it and it will be an extra boost for your traffic, if you are not top ranking you will not get your spot in the news carousel (in most cases at least).
-Starting in July 2018, page speed has become a ranking factor for all mobile searches and this means that your website needs to be blazing fast.
+If you get to the top 5 results of Google, you can get it, and it will be an extra boost for your traffic.
+If you are not top ranking, you will not get your spot in the news carousel (in most cases).
+Starting in July 2018, page speed has become a ranking factor for all mobile searches, and this means that your website needs to be blazing fast.

 How to track when you have been featured in the Top Stories

-Tracking traffic generated from the Top Stories is not immediate and can only be done by looking at specific queries from the Google Search Console, using third-party tools like Semrush or RankRanger or look for specific patterns in Google Analytics.
+Tracking traffic generated from the Top Stories is not immediate.
+You can only do that by looking at specific queries from the Google Search Console, using third-party tools like Semrush, or RankRanger or look for specific patterns in Google Analytics.

 The simplest way I found is to start from the Google Search Console by filtering results for Rich Results and AMP Articles.

-When you see a spike, you can look from a mobile device the related keyword and hopefully found the matching article.
+When you see a spike, you can look from a mobile device for the related keyword and hopefully find the matching article.
 Remember also that a given result might only occur in a specific country.
-This article here, for example, was only visible from Google in the US so we could only detect it by changing the territory in the Google Search preferences and using the incognito mode.
+For example, this article was only visible from Google in the US, so we could only detect it by changing the territory in the Google Search preferences and using the incognito mode.

-From Google Analytics we are also able to spot a top story by looking for a peak like the one below.
-As you can see that traffic, in most cases is only there for a 48-72 hours maximum.
+From Google Analytics, we can also spot a top story by looking for a peak like the one below.
+As you can see, that spike, in most cases, is only there for a 48-72 hours maximum.

-Given the relationship between Google News and Top Stories you might want to analyze these patterns by filtering top articles in Google News.
-This can be easily done in Google Analytics by knowing that Incoming readers with referrers of ‘news.google.com’ or ‘news.url.google.com’ are from Google News.
+Given the relationship between Google News and Top Stories, you might want to analyze these patterns by filtering top articles in Google News.
+You can do it easily in Google Analytics by knowing that Incoming readers with referrers of ‘news.google.com’ or ‘news.url.google.com’ are from Google News.